lauchimoon/sled/README.md

 - Small: a relatively flexible editor to make maps
 - Export functionality: export to a `.sled` file or a header file
 - Easy to use
+- A very simple API which allows you to use maps on games you make

 ## Usage